Josh Rutledge: Boston Red Sox

-On July 27, 2015, the Angels traded Rutledge to the Boston Red Sox for Shane Victorino and $3.8M in cash considerations.
+On July 27, 2015, the Angels traded Rutledge to the Boston Red Sox in exchange for Shane Victorino and $3.8 million in cash considerations.
 He was designated for assignment on November 30.
-The Red Sox selected his contract from Triple-A Pawtucket in April 2016 after an injury to Pablo Sandoval.
+The Red Sox selected Rutledge's contract from Triple-A Pawtucket on April 24, 2016, following an injury to Pablo Sandoval.
 Rutledge injured his knee in June and was placed on the 15-day disabled list.
-On July 14, the team moved Rutledge to the 60-day DL.

-Second stint with the Rockies

-On November 4, 2016, Rutledge elected free agency after declining an outright assignment to Triple-A. He signed a minor league contract with the Colorado Rockies on November 23.
+On July 14, the team transferred Rutledge to the 60-day disabled list.
+On November 4, Rutledge elected free agency after declining an outright assignment to Triple-A.

-Second stint with the Red Sox

-On December 8, 2016, the Red Sox selected Rutledge from the Rockies with the 26th pick of the Rule 5 draft.
+On November 23, 2016, Rutledge signed a minor league contract with the Colorado Rockies.
+On December 8, the Red Sox selected him from the Rockies with the 26th pick of the Rule 5 draft.
+Rutledge played in 37 games for Boston, batting .224/.297/.262 with no home runs and nine RBI.
+On August 30, 2017, he underwent season–ending arthroscopic surgery on his left hip.
+On November 2, Rutledge was removed from the 40–man roster and sent outright to the Triple–A Pawtucket Red Sox.

 San Francisco Giants

 On December 21, 2017, Rutledge signed a minor league contract with the San Francisco Giants.
-He was released on June 27, 2018.
+In 18 games for the Triple–A Sacramento River Cats, he batted .077/.111/.077 with no home runs or RBI.
+Rutledge was released by the Giants organization on June 27, 2018.

 Rutledge retired following the conclusion of the 2018 season.

 Personal life

-Rutledge was born to Tony and Cheryl Rutledge in Cullman, Alabama, on April 21, 1989.
+Josh was born to Tony and Cheryl Rutledge in Cullman, Alabama, on April 21, 1989.
 In 2013, he married Laura McKeeman (who took Rutledge's name upon marriage), a reporter and host for ESPN and the SEC Network.
 On October 2, 2019, his wife gave birth to a daughter.
+On May 25, 2023, they had their second child and first son, Jack.